AllMeatball/wdbtool/README.md

 ### Actions
 The currently possible actions are...
 * list - List all data in the .WDB file
+* export - Export data to .json and .bin files (creates a WDB path in the target folder
+* world-names - List all world names

 ## Acknowledgments
 * This uses some structs based off of the [Lego Island Decomp Project](https://github.com/isledecomp/isle)